English for Beginners: How To Start Learning English

 Set Your Goals

-Set learning goals for yourself.
-Be as specific as you can.
+Make your goals as specific (full of detail) as you can.

 Your goals will depend on a few factors: